Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 🖌️ **Custom CSS:** Write your own custom CSS to design the table or the page itself.
 Your custom written CSS will be applied to front-end of the website.

+🤚 **Horizontall Dragging:** User will be able to drag the table horizontally.
+This will improve the reading experience of the table for the user's.

 🚀  [Get The PRO Version](https://wppool.dev/sheets-to-wp-table-live-sync/) | 👩🏼‍💻 [Get Support](https://wppool.dev/sheets-to-wp-table-live-sync/)

+=== 🔥 More Awesome Plugins ===
+If you like Sheets To WP Table Live Sync, then consider checking out our other awesome projects:

+🌓 **[WP Dark Mode](https://wordpress.org/plugins/wp-dark-mode/)**  - Use WP Dark Mode plugin to create a stunning dark version for your WordPress website.
+WP Dark Mode works automatically without going into any complicated settings.

+🎥 **[Easy Video Reviews](https://wordpress.org/plugins/easy-video-reviews/)**  - Easy Video Reviews is the best and easiest video review plugin for WordPress.
+Your customers can record and send video testimonials right from their browser, and you can manage and showcase anywhere on your WordPress website.